The Pallid Bat Is Now California’s Official State Bat | Cal Parks

-Thanks to a Bay Area wildlife ecologist, a 12-year-old advocate, a state senator, and wildlife advocates, California may get a new official state symbol this year, our very own state bat — the Pallid bat
+Thanks to a Bay Area wildlife ecologist, a 12-year-old advocate, a state senator, and wildlife advocates, California has gotten a new official state symbol, our very own state bat — the Pallid bat

 Pallid Bat (Antrozous pallidus): https://www.inaturalist.org/taxa/40614-Antrozous-pallidus